 - Dress appropriately- avoid dark colours and heavy layers.
 Wear a hat, loose fitting clothing, sunglasses and sunscreen when heading outdoors.

-- Visit us - our recreation facilities (Beban Park Social Centre, Bowen Park Complex, Nanaimo Aquatic Centre and Oliver Woods Community Centre) offer air conditioned lobbies for a brief cool down and we have drop-in public swimming and skating sessions available.
+- Cooling spaces - our recreation facilities (Beban Park Social Centre, Bowen Park Complex, Nanaimo Aquatic Centre, Nanaimo Ice Centre and Oliver Woods Community Centre) offer air conditioned lobbies to cool down in and we have drop-in public swimming and skating sessions available.
 In addition to City facilities, Nanaimo's libraries and shopping centres (Woodgrove Centre, Nanaimo North Town Centre, Country Club Centre) offer air conditioned spaces.

 - Slow down - avoid strenuous activities.